-WORKSHOP IN GEOGRAPHY 1-3 credits (May be repeated for a total of six credits) Group studies of special topics in geography
+WORKSHOP IN GEOGRAPHY (May be repeated for a total of six credits) Group studies of special topics in geography

-SOIL AND WATER FIELD STUDIESProperties, origins and uses of major soil and water regime landscapes.
+BIBLIOGRAPHY AND LITERARY RESEARCH 3 credits Choosing research topics, typical problems in literary scholarship, abstracting of scholarly material and bibliographic sources for literary research.
+Bibliographic exercises done, models of literary scholarship read.
+SOIL AND WATER FIELD STUDIES Properties, origins and uses of major soil and water regime landscapes.
 Stresses relationships between soil and the hydrological cycle, urbanization, suburbanization and agriculture.
-Field
+Field trips required.